 At under $13, it’s almost ridiculous to ask for more than what this safety razor already offers.

 As its name declares, this bad boy is super heavy and solidly-constructed.
 The 98R’s traditional three-piece assembly makes it effortless to maintain.
-It’s elegantly designed, delivers a super aggressive shave, and built to last.
+It’s elegantly designed, delivers a super aggressive shave, and its built to last.

 It’s not recommended for beginners.
 Its weight and size may be too unwieldy for small hands.